Updated on September 6, 2022

 Cons of LASIK

 Like all surgeries, LASIK comes with risks and side effects.
-It’s up to you and your surgeon to determine whether you are a good candidate and how you can minimize risks.
+It’s up to you and your surgeon to determine whether you’re a good candidate and how you can minimize risks.

-One of the biggest barriers that prevents people from getting LASIK is the cost.
+The cost is one of the biggest barriers preventing people from getting LASIK.
 The average cost of LASIK is $2,200 per eye or $4,400 for both.

-Because LASIK is an elective procedure, insurance companies typically don’t cover LASIK.
+Because LASIK is an elective procedure, insurance companies typically don’t cover it.
 Neither Medicaid nor Medicare pays for LASIK.

 Dry eye is the most common side effect of LASIK.
-About 30 percent of patients report dry eye symptoms 3 months after surgery.
+About 30% of people report dry eyes 3 months after surgery.
 This usually improves within the first year.4

 Most side effects clear up within 48 hours.
 If they last longer, make an appointment with your eye surgeon.
 They can help you manage or, if necessary, treat side effects.

-The laser creates a small incision, or “flap,” on your cornea during the LASIK procedure.
+The laser creates a small flap on your cornea during the LASIK procedure.
 This flap needs to heal properly to help avoid complications after the surgery.

-Unfortunately, not everyone is a good candidate for LASIK.
-We’ll cover who should and shouldn’t get LASIK in the next section.
+Unfortunately, not everyone is eligible for LASIK.
+The next section will cover who should and shouldn’t get LASIK.

 Here are 7 criteria that good candidates for LASIK should meet:

 If you have any eye conditions that affect your cornea, you might not qualify for LASIK.
-Your surgeon will give you a thorough eye exam to determine if you qualify for LASIK.
+Your surgeon will give you a thorough eye exam to determine your eligibility for LASIK.

 Any temporary eye infections, abrasions, or inflammation should be resolved before surgery.